reednj/InlineEditor/Docs/InlineEditor.Combo.md

 * url			- (*string*) url to send the save request to
 * data			- (*object, optional*) extra data to send along with the save request
 * empty_msg		- (*string, optional*) the message to show when the element is empty.
 You can use html.
+* hide_buttons	- (*bool, optional*) hides the 'save' and 'cancel' buttons, use ENTER to submit, ESC to cancel.
 * options_list	- (*array, optional*) an array of objects in the form {'value':1, 'text':'one'}.
 These will be the options in the Dropdown

 ### Events:

+* onSuccess	- called after the edit is complete, 1st argument is the new text and the second is the new value

 ### Example:
 	new InlineEditor.Combo(element, {